 - Establish rules for internet and phone use.
 Discuss digital respect when posting on social media or texting.
-Bedtime and mealtime should be electronic-free zones. - Visit the AAP website to create a Family Media Plan. - Parents should monitor privacy settings in personal devices, apps, social media, virtual assistants, and wireless networks. - Screen time for homework and projects can often be prolonged.
-Research proves that multitasking with homework will result in work errors, longer to complete work, and mental fatigue from rapid task switching. - Do not tolerate cyber-bullying.
+Bedtime and mealtime should be electronic-free zones. - Visit the AAP website to create a Family Media Plan. - Parents should monitor privacy settings in personal devices, apps, social media, virtual assistants, and wireless networks. - Multitasking with homework will result in work errors, longer to complete work, and mental fatigue from rapid task switching. - Do not tolerate cyber-bullying.
 Help your child block the offender and report cyber-bullying to the school principal and Internet Service Provider. - Review with your child that it is never OK to give personal information online unless they have parental approval.